 Secure floral foam to the inside of the container with your glue gun.
 The foam should be even with the lip of the container.
 Cover the foam with a thin layer of moss and secure it with floral pins.
 This arrangement will have a front and a back.

-Snip apart your bush to create separate stems, or if you have stems, snip the ends off so that the stem (not including the flower or greenery) is about 4"6" long.
+Snip apart your bush to create separate stems, or if you have stems, snip the ends off so that the stem (not including the flower or greenery) is about 4 to 6 inches long.
 Again, working in odd numbers, use these stems add some height at the base of the tall stems.
 They should be about half as tall as the tall stems.
 Also insert the stems into either side of the arrangement, but not in even numbers.

 Pull some of the textural elements up to vary the visual depth of the arrangement.
 Make sure some of the stems fall below the lip of the container.
 While you do want the impression of a pyramid shape overall, you do not want to be able to draw any imaginary lines that are straight.
 Have you ever seen a tree that naturally grows in perfect lines?
 Nature, and that is what we are imitating with silk floral arrangements, has no straight or perfect lines.